vicenterusso/vagrant_lemp_multi_sites/README.md

 |   +-- mysite2.com [project files (www)]
 ```

 In this example, Vagrant will create 2 databases named `dbname1` and `dbname2`.
 A file named `created` will be created inside each database folder.
-This is just a flag, that means your next `vagrant provision` won't delete the database. the `dump.sql` will be executed when creating if exists.
+This is just a flag, that means your next `vagrant provision` won't try to create your database again. the `dump.sql` will be executed when creating if exists.
 If you want to dump another set and recreate the database, just delete the `created` file.
 Dump files must have `use` statement for each database.

 Inside `nginx_template` you will find the the `nginx-vhost-template.conf` that will be created and the domain used will be replaced by the folder name.
 So, in that case, `local.mysite1.com` and `local.mysite2.com` are valid projects.